GatorGauge/GatorGauge/README.md

 time the program is started for security reasons.

 When users first run the program these questions will be asked:
-Enter project name? (y/n) ->- y
+* Enter project name? (y/n) ->- y
-Enter project name
+* Enter project name
-Enter keywords (y/n) --> optional, but if key words are entered separate  with a comma.
+* Enter keywords (y/n) --> optional, but if key words are entered separate  with a comma.
+* Enter our directory? (y/n), directory where everything will get downloaded it.
+* Enter new directory name (repos is the default)